appleboy/CodeGPT/README.md

 Write the commit message to .git/COMMIT_EDITMSG file
 ```

-or translate all given git commit message to another language (`Traditional Chinese`, `Simplified Chinese` or `Japanese`)
+or translate all git commit messages into a different language (`Traditional Chinese`, `Simplified Chinese` or `Japanese`)

 ```sh
 codegpt commit --lang zh-tw
 ```

-See the following result:
+Consider the following outcome:

 ```sh
 Summarize the commit message use gpt-3.5-turbo model